TheOnlyBeardedBeast/patreon-downloader/readme.md

 - Fill your email and password in `Program.cs`.
 - Navigate to the folder of this program, then call `dotnet run`;
+- If the login needs to be verified, verify your login, then restart the app.
 - Wait.

+The program goes to your home page, loads all the content, finds all the file links and downloads them.

-If need adjust the sleep values.
+If needed adjust the sleep values.